Hidden-Hyperparameter/DL_2024Sp_CP3/docs/note.md

 ```
 1. Generator can't have `c5`, otherwise the gradient will disappear.
 2. The last convolution should have `kernel_size=1`, otherwise it will contain some **patterns**(e.g. 马赛克)
+3. The convolution kernel size shouldn't be too large, otherwise the numbers will be too "thick", like written by a brush.
-3. Increasing the convolution channel number may lead to model representation too much, in which cases the model will learn some strange patterns to fool the discriminator.
+4. Increasing the convolution channel number may lead to model representation too much, in which cases the model will learn some strange patterns to fool the discriminator.
 On the other hand, if the channel number is too small, the model will not be able to learn much number patterns, so the variance will be small.

 ### Discriminator
 ```python